nikkibudeanu/NutriQuizz/README.md

  * ## Color
-* The color palette was selected on the website below:
+* I selected these colors because they are bright and fresh.
+I wanted to select a darker color for the containers to create a contrast between the body and the rounded containers.
+The colors also can be associated with the subject of the quiz.
+In the headings, I have created a shadow effect to catch the eye of the user straight away on each section and to create a flow.
+The color palette was selected on the website below:

 https://colorhunt.co/palette/b6eb7af7f7eefb781317706e